of Choosing Death

 is discussing this book-being-revised?

-the complete description for this seminar:
+the complete description for this first-readers book-club:

 our Facebook Group called: